Multiplicity dependence of $Υ$ production at forward rapidity in pp collisions at $\sqrt{s}$ = 13 TeV

 Figure 4

-Top: Excited-to-ground state self-normalized yield ratio ($\Upsilon$(2S) over $\Upsilon$(1S)) as a function of self-normalized charged-particle multiplicity, compared to model predictions from 3-pomeron CGC approach , PYTHIA 8.2 , comovers , and CPP predictions; Bottom: Excited-to-ground state self-normalized yield ratio ($\Upsilon$(3S) over $\Upsilon$(1S)) as a function of self-normalized multiplicity, compared to PYTHIA 8.2 and comovers predictions..
+Top: Excited-to-ground state self-normalized yield ratio ($\Upsilon$(2S) over $\Upsilon$(1S)) as a function of self-normalized charged-particle multiplicity, compared to model predictions from 3-pomeron CGC approach , PYTHIA 8.2 , comovers , and CPP calculations.
+Bottom: Excited-to-ground state self-normalized yield ratio ($\Upsilon$(3S) over $\Upsilon$(1S)) as a function of self-normalized charged-particle multiplicity, compared to PYTHIA 8.2 and comovers predictions.
+The vertical error bars represent the statistical uncertainty, while the systematic uncertainties are depicted as boxes.

 Figure 5